Enrolment

 Can I bring a friend or family member with me to my enrolment appointment?

-There are lots of activities taking place at the start of term which means that campus can get busy.
+There are many activities taking place at the start of term which means that campus can get busy.
 To help manage queues we ask that you do not attend enrolment in large groups.
 Only students with appointments should come to the enrolment centre.

 Please have your Student ID number ready when you come in to see us.